YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 + Slides: [Lecture](), [Exercise Presentation](bit.do/projectslides)

 + The [Demo dataset]() and [excercise dataset]() were extracted from [Yelp Dataset Chanllenge](http://www.yelp.com/dataset_challenge).
 For the sake of demonstration, they are only a small subsample of the whole [Yelp Dataset Chanllenge](http://www.yelp.com/dataset_challenge).
-For those of you who are interested in implementing what we convered in the workshop to the whole dataset, you can get the data via [the form](https://www.yelp.com/dataset_challenge/dataset) for free.
+For those of you who are interested in applying the techniques that we convered in the workshop to the whole dataset, you can get the data via [the form](https://www.yelp.com/dataset_challenge/dataset) for free.

 + iPython Notebook: [Demo](), [Excercise]()